owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

   -- 3. Flatten the entire timeline and compare to the flattened sequences Render.flattenTimeline timeline' === flat
 ```

+The first property generates a timeline (1) with the regular
+`Gen.parallel` generator.

 ```haskell
 hprop_flat_timeline_is_same_as_all_its_flat_parallels = property $ do